 Institutional Trading-cum-Clearing Member (ITCM)

 Institutional trading-cum-clearing members (ITCM) have the same rights as standard TCMs, with the additional ability to be able to appoint subsidiary organizations and individuals as traders (though the ITCM will have to clear these trades).

 Membership of this type is generally only available to larger organizations and institutions such as commodity brokers, commodity exchanges, stock exchanges, co-operatives, and the like.

 How to Start Trading Commodities

-Traders in can open an account at one of these regulated brokerage firms and begin trading CFDs and other derivatives based on products traded on the Multi Commodity Exchange.
+Alternatively, traders in can open an account at one of these regulated brokerage firms to trade derivatives like CFDs and options based on commodities.

-- Learn more about the world’s largest commodity exchanges including the Intercontinental Exchange (ICE), the Zhengzhou Commodity Exchange (ZCE), the Tokyo Commodity Exchange, and the Brasil Bolsa Balcão.
+- Learn about more of the world’s largest exchanges including the Intercontinental Exchange (ICE), the Zhengzhou Commodity Exchange (ZCE), the Tokyo Commodity Exchange, and the Brasil Bolsa Balcão.

 - For an introduction to trading in general, see our detailed guide on commodity trading.